 When composting in a city apartment, the number one thing people worry about is the smell & the flies and sometimes the mess.
 There are some good ways of composting to keep the smell bearable & keep the pests away.
 Let's see some ideas together.

 If you want to keep the smell down, then avoid putting stuff like meat, milk, cheese, fish, seafood or high-protein/high-nitrogen foods in your compost.
-While decomposing, these matters tend to give off a very unpleasant smell.
-It's much more disagreeable than the smell of fruits or veggies while decomposing.
+While decomposing, these materials tend to give off quite an unpleasant smell.
+It's much more unpleasant than the smell of fruits or veggies while decomposing.

 There's a little rhyme to remember this (shared by a YouTube viewer):